 There you have it.
 All the ways in which you can monetise your blog.

-The last tip here is to focus on one of these methods in the very beginning.
+The last tip here is to focus on one or two of these methods in the very beginning.
 Don’t try to do everything.
 And once you have established one source, you can then venture to other streams of income.